idlesign/django-sitemessage/docs/source/prioritizing.rst

 .. note::

-    Use a scheduler (e.g cron) to send messages with different priorities on different days or intervals, and even simultaneously.
+    Use a scheduler (e.g cron, uWSGI cron/cron2, etc.) to send messages with different priorities on different days or intervals, and even simultaneously.